 - Underwriting reports, inclusive of the following:

-- Quarterly and year-to-date premium production by line of business and contract type.
+- Quarterly and year-to-date premium production by line/class of business

 D. Outside Advisors

-The Committee shall include a Committee chairman.
-The Committee chairman shall be appointed by a majority vote of the Board.
-The Committee chairman shall be entitled to chair all regular sessions of the Committee and cast a vote to resolve any ties.G.
-Meetings
+The Committee shall include a Chairperson who shall be appointed by a majority vote of the Board.

 The Committee shall meet at least one (1) time per quarter or more frequently as circumstances dictate.
-All Committee members shall strive to be present at all Committee meetings.
+All Committee Members are expected to attend meetings.